passagemath/passagemath/src/doc/en/developer/portability_testing.rst

   installation of Sage, including the HTML documentation, but ``make ptest`` has not been run yet.

-Note that some of these images are outdated due to build errors.
-Moreover, standard and minimal images are discontinued.

 .. only:: html

    .. include:: portability_platform_table.rst